ymiroshnyk/neutrinoparticles.js/README.md

 ### Using 3D camera emulation

 On Canvas renderer you also can use 3D camera's perspective effect emulation.
 It will change position and size of particles dependently on their Z coordinate to make effect very similar to WebGL perspective projection.
+This emulation works really fast and looks pretty good.

 To use it, create 3D camera.
 ```javascript